saiteja-4444/saiteja-4444/README.md

 ![Matrix SVG](https://raw.githubusercontent.com/rodrigograca31/rodrigograca31/master/matrix.svg)

-- I'm trying to learn HTML, CSS, JavaScript, PHP, SQL, Python and Java.
+- I'm trying to learn JavaScript, PHP, SQL, Python and Java.

-- I’m looking to collaborate on **Cyber Security project**
+- I’m looking to collaborate on **Computer Vision project**

 - I've some experience in rooting, installing custom rom/OS in android and installing OS in PC.